Development of professional competencies: levels, methods and models. Definition of competencies

 Simplicity in structure and description;

-You should not create models with a large set of competencies, trying to cover all the information: a complex model is difficult to implement.
-It is necessary that the standards of behavior included in the competencies are suitable for all users, and the intended forms of application of the model are consistent with corporate values.
+You should not create models with a large set of competencies in an attempt to cover all the information: a complex model is difficult to implement.
+It is important that the standards of behavior included in the competencies are appropriate for all users, and that the intended uses of the model are consistent with corporate values.

 Conclusion

-Competences can be used to evaluate or select candidates, or they can become the basis on which the entire system of work with personnel will be built.
-In most cases, companies work with competencies primarily to assess employees, as well as to train them to increase labor efficiency, motivation, and improve quality standards.
-Competency-based assessment opens up a number of perspectives for a company:
+Competencies can be used to evaluate or select candidates, or they can become the basis on which the entire personnel system will be built.
+In most cases, companies work with competencies primarily to evaluate employees, as well as when training them to increase labor efficiency, motivate, and raise quality standards.
+Competency-based assessment opens up a number of prospects for the company:

-Possibility to develop uniform standards of work efficiency, which, in particular, contributes to the establishment of mutual understanding between employees of different departments and levels;
+The ability to develop uniform performance standards, which, in particular, helps to establish mutual understanding between employees of different departments and levels;

-The ability to identify the strengths and weaknesses of each employee and use this information for its development;
+The ability to identify the strengths and weaknesses of each employee and use this information for his development;

-The ability to assess the compliance of employees with the required level and plan their career (for example, recommend for inclusion in the organization's personnel reserve);
+The ability to assess employees’ compliance with the required level and plan their career (for example, recommend for inclusion in the organization’s personnel reserve);

-The ability to change the compensation package for qualified employees who successfully pass the assessment.
+Possibility to change the compensation package for qualified employees who successfully complete the assessment.

-In turn, employees have a better understanding of what they do, what requirements are placed on them, what qualities they need to succeed in their work, and also get the opportunity to learn about their strengths and weaknesses, overall potential and career prospects.
+In turn, employees better understand what they do, what requirements are placed on them, what qualities they need to successfully perform their work, and also get the opportunity to learn about their strengths and weaknesses, overall potential and career prospects.

-The effectiveness of the application of the competency model depends on the skillful use of personnel management tools.
-And do not forget that the formal compliance of the competency model does not compensate for poor equipment, as well as poor training, inexperience of the employee.
+The effectiveness of applying the competency model depends on the skillful use of personnel management tools.
+And we should not forget that formal compliance with the competency model does not compensate for poor equipment, as well as poor training and inexperience of the employee.

 Chapter 1.